 XenatiX, a joint-venture with Metrocare Services, is Dallas-based software development company with a focus on electronic health record (EHR) systems for the mental/behavioral health community.
 The company was founded in 2014 after an RFP from Metrocare was not able to return a proposal that met all of its requests.
 Metrocare’s CIO, Terry Price, saw a need that wasn’t being met by any existing product and decided to provide the solution.
 A plan was put in place that meant buying the source code of a product that met 80% of the needs and then establishing a software company to develop the rest of the product – that company became XenatiX.
 Once XenatiX further established the expectations of this new platform, it was decided that the software needed to be built from the ground up – a fully customized system that would not only meet, but exceed the expectations of the future end users and allow them to increase their productivity exponentially.

-Squires & Company, having a long history with Metrocare, was brought in to brand the company, design and develop the company’s website and blog, and establish the UI/UX for their electronic health records (EHR) application.
+Squires & Company, having a long history with Metrocare, was brought in to brand the company, design and develop the company’s website and blog, and establish the new user experience for their electronic health records (EHR) application.
 XenatiX primarily wanted the brand to symbolize the level of innovation they were bringing to the EHR space, and wanted the EHR application to be slick, simple, intuitive and purposeful.
 Also, XenatiX wanted their branding and marketing to attract the top industry minds and talent, so there was an early emphasis placed on crafting a look that was contemporary and engaging.